 Despite its tiny form factor, Oura offers a battery life of up to one week.
 That’s similar to the WHOOP 3.0.

 It takes about 80 minutes on the included wireless charger to charge Oura fully.
 That means you have to take off the ring to charge it.

 The other interesting thing is the design of the charging disc.
 Each charger is specific to the size of the ring it came with.
 That means if you have a US6 size ring, you can only use a US6 size charger.

 For most users, that might not be an issue.
 However, if you and your partner both have an Oura ring, you might end up traveling with two separate chargers that fit your ring sizes.

 I like the idea behind Oura.
 However, its form factor is, in my opinion, its biggest weakness.

-I work out almost every day, and I always take off my wedding band before heading to the gym, so that I don’t scratch it.
-The same applies to Oura; I would have to take Oura off before every workout, which would render the fitness and activity tracking utterly useless.
+I work out almost every day, and I always take my wedding off band before heading to the gym (so that I don’t scratch it).
+The same applies to Oura.
+I would have to take the ring off before every workout, which would render the fitness and activity tracking utterly useless.

-Even Oura recommends in its FAQ against wearing the ring at the gym.
+Even Oura’s official FAQ recommends against wearing the ring at the gym.
 Wearable devices meant to track health metrics aren’t especially useful if you can’t wear them during strenuous physical activity.